sparshm-tastic/automated-mail-tracking-system/README.md

-# Automated Post Office Mail Monitoring System
+# Automated India Post Office Mail Monitoring System

 ## About the Project
 This project is an automated mail tracking and monitoring system developed to streamline operations for a post office.
 It connects Google Forms to Google Sheets, using custom scripts to process and monitor mail data in real-time.